Laird v. Tatum

 Laird v.
-Tatum, 408 U.S. 1 (1972), was a case in which the United States Supreme Court dismissed for lack of ripeness a claim in which the plaintiff accused the U.S. Army of alleged unlawful "surveillance of lawful citizen's political activity."
+Tatum, 408 U.S. 1 (1972), was a case in which the United States Supreme Court dismissed for lack of standing a claim in which the plaintiff accused the U.S. Army of alleged unlawful "surveillance of lawful citizen's political activity."
 The appellant's specific nature of the harm caused by the surveillance was that it chilled the First Amendment rights of all citizens and undermined that right to express political dissent.

 Background

+Historical

+Following the 1967 Detroit riot and the unrest after the assassination of Martin Luther King Jr., the Army concluded that it needed more comprehensive contingency planning to prepare for future domestic deployments.
+It therefore established an intelligence-gathering system designed to provide commanders with timely information so that, when called upon to assist civilian authorities, the Army could respond with the minimum necessary force.
+The Court of Appeals said the Army was "the back-up of a local police force" and needed the "same information to which local police forces have access".

+The Army's post-1967 intelligence system collected information about "public activities" that "have at least some potential for civil disorder".
+The information was open source intelligence collected from newspapers and other publicly available publications.
+Additional information was gathered by Army intelligence agents observing public meetings and from civilian law enforcement agencies.

+Legal

 Arlo Tatum, the executive secretary of the Central Committee for Conscientious Objectors, sued Melvin Laird, the Secretary of Defense.
 Tatum sued after Washington Monthly published an article revealing that US military intelligence units were gathering intelligence on civilians and civil organizations in the US.

+The Army maintained that it was simply lawfully collecting and maintaining intelligence concerning potential civil disturbances.
+The District Court dismissed the suit, finding that the plaintiffs had failed to present a justiciable controversy.
+The Court of Appeals reversed, holding the claim of a "chilling effect" on First Amendment rights was a justiciable controversy.

+The Supreme Court granted certiorari to determine whether such an alleged chilling effect cause by the "the existence and operation of the intelligence gathering and distributing system" and not by a specific action targeting respondents individually presented a justiciable controversy.